oracle/python-oracledb/doc/src/user_guide/dataframes.rst

 **Supported Explicit Type Mapping**

 The following table shows the explicit type mappings that are supported.
+The Oracle Database types in each row can be converted to any of the Apache Arrow types in the same row.
 An error will occur if the database type or the data cannot be represented in the requested schema type.

   .. list-table-with-summary::
       :header-rows: 1
       :class: wy-table-responsive
       :widths: 1 1
       :align: left
-      :summary: The first column is the Oracle Database data type.
+      :summary: The first column is the Oracle Database data types.
 The second column shows supported Apache Arrow data types.

-      * - Oracle Database Type
+      * - Oracle Database Types
         - Apache Arrow Data Types
       * - :attr:`DB_TYPE_NUMBER`
         - DECIMAL128(p, s)